-Intervals™, not only provides our company a unique URL and customizable dashboard, it also gives you the majority of the bells and whistles a large platform would while keeping it at a manageable level for small business.
+Intervals™, not only provides our company a unique URL and customizable dashboard, but it also gives you the majority of the bells and whistles a large platform would while keeping it at a manageable level for small businesses.
 I quickly began loading clients, projects, tasks and milestones for each.
 As Tamara Robb and I became more familiar with using the tool by entering all of our clients, it was apparent to us this was going to be a positive addition to Robb Digital.
-Soon, I worked to develop training for our employees and contractors, held webinars where the user could gain a hands-on feel for the new tool and ultimately established a launch date for the Agency.
+Soon, I worked to develop training for our employees and contractors, held webinars where the user could gain a hands-on feel for the new tool, and ultimately established a launch date for the Agency.
 While it may sound like it’s been strictly smooth sailing that is not the case.
-Intervals™ has proven to be a vital web-based project management option for a larger clients with more in-depth projects however, the jury here at Robb Digital is still out in terms of efficiency when using with our smaller projects.
-Only time will tell as we grow our knowledge and usage of the tool if in fact it will be the end all, be all Project Management Tool for Robb Digital Marketing so keep your eyes open for a fully-integrated usage update in the coming months!
+Intervals™ has proven to be a vital web-based project management option for larger clients with more in-depth projects however, the jury here at Robb Digital is still out in terms of efficiency when using with our smaller projects.
+Only time will tell as we grow our knowledge and usage of the tool if, in fact, it will be the end-all, be-all Project Management Tool for Robb Digital so keep your eyes open for a fully-integrated usage update in the coming months!